 Before you begin

-Before installing the Azure AD connector, it’s important to discuss this with your IT team.
+Before you install the Azure AD connector, it’s important to discuss an implementation plan with your IT team.

 You’ll need your Azure AD administrator’s help to establish a connection to Azure AD, and they’ll need your input to tailor the connection to your organization’s needs.